Liposuction Surgery Cost and Procedure Guide

 Silicone creams, gels or sheets

 Following all your surgeon’s liposuction aftercare instructions will help patients to achieve the best possible results from their surgery.
-Although patients may see a change in their body immediately after the procedure, it will take some time for the swelling to subside and for the body to completely settle.
-It can, therefore, take up to 6 months before patients can appreciate the final results, so do try to be patient.
+Although patients may see a change in their body immediately after the procedure, it will take some time for the swelling to subside, the skin to contract and for the body to completely settle.
+It can, therefore, take up to six months before patients can appreciate the final results, so do try to be patient.

 Liposuction Surgery FAQs

 Choosing a surgeon can be overwhelming.
 Use these 5 tips to keep you on track and find a cosmetic surgeon who is perfect for you and your goals.Read more >

 Get to Know BAAPS/BAPRAS